 KI NDG’s response:

-The Federal and state governments certainly represent a stakeholder both for agency applications and security and law enforcement.
+The Federal and state governments certainly constitute stakeholders both for agency applications, and for security and law enforcement.
 That stakeholder group should have the same rights as other stakeholder groups represented on the Steering Group, with no disproportional vote or influence over any other participant.
-More specifically, the government stakeholder should not have any special powers, e.g., veto power, over decisions of the Steering Group.
+More specifically, the government stakeholder group should not have any specialprivileges, e.g., veto power, over decisions of the Steering Group.

-In addition, the US Government must accept the implications of the NSTIC and endeavor not to invent Federal-specific requirements – a practice which at present imposes unreasonable burdens, including operating inefficiencies, upon many private entities and organizations.
+In addition, the US Government must endeavor not to invent Federal-specific requirements – a practice which at present imposes significant burdens, including operating inefficiencies, upon many private entities and organizations.

-Commensurate with these mandates and entitlements, there should be appropriate liability exoneration, which will require periodic review to ensure that that is maintained at a sensible level, given the potential change in role and scope of the Steering Group as the NSTIC goals become realized.
+Commensurate with these mandates and entitlements, there should be appropriate exemptions from liability, whichwould need to be subject to periodic review and would be expected to evolve over time as the work of the Steering Group evolves over time.

-In particular, we are concerned about some legal implications of Government participation in the ‘steady state’.
-Government participation should avoid to the fullest extent possible any consequential legal ramifications upon the Steering Group (the Federal Advisory Committee Act is one concern), other than normal civil law obligations and implications.
-The Steering Group should not be seen as a Government contractor – Government should (neglecting its possible role in any legislative revisions) be involved as a peer stakeholder and participant in a public forum in which the Government chooses to participate and from which it makes its own determinations as to what it gleans from its participation and how it chooses to apply that knowledge.
+In particular, we believe that keeping Government intervention to a minimum in the steady state should be established as a policy goal.
+The Steering Group should not be established as a formal “advisory committee” subject to the Federal Advisory Committee Act.
+It should not be treated as a government contractor.
+To the greatest extent possible, it should operate as a private organization within which Government participates as a peer stakeholder and participant in discussions.
+The benefit that Government extracts from its participation in Steering Group processes should be beyond the scope of Steering Group duties, except to the extent that benefits to any and all stakeholders are considered.

 Our concerns regarding legal implications also apply to the initial set-up stage.